 The results for any given simulation are very diverse, with large variations from run to run.
 By performing 400 simulations we reduce the variation sufficiently to make the differences clear.
-To reduce the variance we construct the M=400 ensembles for each of the four risk model diversity settings so that they have identical risk event profiles.
-The results corresponding to the four settings are shown in different colors in Figures 7 through 10 in this section: red for the setting where all firms use the same risk model, blue for the setting with two different risk models, green for the setting with three risk models and yellow for the setting with four risk models.
+To reduce the variance we construct the M=400 ensembles for each of the four risk model diversity settings so that they have identical risk event profiles.21 The results corresponding to the four settings are shown in different colors in Figures 7 through 10 in this section: red for the setting where all firms use the same risk model, blue for the setting with two different risk models, green for the setting with three risk models and yellow for the setting with four risk models.

 As shown in Figure 7, the setting with one risk model typically results in more risks left without insurance coverage.
 Since the number of insurable risks is held constant, if fewer contracts are issued, there are more risks that cannot be insured because no insurance firm is willing to insure them.
-This is mainly due to the fact that insurance firms find it more difficult to diversify their portfolio with only one risk model, hence they are more reluctant to
+This is mainly due to the fact that insurance firms find more difficult to diversify their portfolio with only one risk model hence they are more reluctant to issue more contracts.
+When only one risk model is used, the number of risks without coverage is about 50% higher on average than it is when four risk models are used.

-18 That is, we consider 400 different realizations of the stochastic processes governing when and where catastrophic perils of what size occur and run these realizations for each of the risk model settings.
+21That is, we consider 400 different realizations of the stochastic processes governing when and where catastrophic perils of what size occur and run these realizations for each of the risk model settings.
 Initializing the simulation with the same emsemble of random seeds would not give similar risk event profiles and would not be a sufficiently meaningful comparison.
 As many aspects of the system are subject to heavy-tailed distributions, individual realizations might dominate the ensemble and bias the comparison if not present in the other three ensembles for the other risk model diversity settings.